-There is no coincidence that I’m 99% more productive than all Grammarly users while Financial Samurai is 99% larger than all other websites.
+There is no coincidence that I'm more productive than 99% of Grammarly users while Financial Samurai is larger than 99% of all websites.

 The correlation with effort and reward is strong in my world, which is why anybody who believes in themselves should consider doing something entrepreneurial.

 When it comes to work, entrepreneurship, athletic training, and more, showing up and producing is much more important than pontificating.

 People who are too afraid of being criticized never bother to try.
 Instead, they'll just hate on others to make themselves feel better for their inaction.